All-New 2022 Self-Study Course

 Each session focuses on understanding the latest medical controversies and the implementation of practical procedural skills.

-Screenshot of course on iPhone, iPad, and laptop with note: 70 leading-edge topics
+Screenshot of course on iPhone, iPad, and laptop with note: updates for the entire trauma center team

 Presented by: